MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 };
 ```

-To fix the error, delegate to a different constructor:
+To avoid the infinite loop, delegate to a different constructor:

 ```cpp
 class X {